mickfuzz/phd4/_posts/thesis_chapters/2024-6-1-Introduction.md

 The use of new technologies by communities to achieve new aims.
 New technology can provide communities with tools to leverage new opportunities in a way which gives participants greater agency.
 Community-based approaches to learning can facilitate this process.
 The process of learn through undertaking creative media projects is explored in existing PBL literature but more work is needed which share effective practice.
 This study, in part, explores ways in which how the motivational and navigational affordances of enthusiast game making communities can be brought into more structured educational environments.

+RQ2 explores this with a focus on the use of game design patterns, a concept used in both professional and enthusiast settings.

+#### Addressing and disambiguating definitions of agency in education

+RQ3 addresses the process of developing agency within a community.

 Conversely, changes happen within wider systems, which can push back to reverse the desired changes.
 My story acts as an example of a the kinds of 'risky' process of collective agency working on objectives that may run away to involve unforeseen outcomes [@edwards2009systemic, p.
 200].

+On a personal level, I want to transcend feelings of regret associated with not being wary enough of unintended effects of embracing possibilities for social change offered new technologies.

 The link with this thesis here is that the process of community change can be rapid and transformational and that greater understanding of the processes involved are of value.

-On a personal level, while my views on the possibilities of new technology are now tempered with guilt and regret associated with not being wary enough of runaway effects of activities, I want to transcend some of the cultural paralysis my experiences have caused.
+Thus, a wider goal is the research is to reflect on experiences of developing agency.
+Agency and autonomy have disputed, often inter-related definitions [@huang_autonomy_2013; @matusov_mapping_2016].
+Summary of what is in Ch.3

+While RQ3 is necessarily limited in the extent it directly addresses forms of agency.
+The surfacing of my conflicted understandings of the experimental change need to acknowledged here for context as they do emerge in the way I locate the findings in relation to other research in later chapters.

 ## Conceptual Context